School Policies & Info

 - Please be sure to eat healthy meals and snacks prior to arriving for class.

-- You may bring food and drinks into the dressing room as long as you clean up all crumbs, papers and spills and throw away your trash.
+- You may bring food and drinks into the dressing room as long as you clean up all crumbs, papers, and spills and throw away any trash.

-- No drinks, except for water bottles, in the studios.
+- No drinks except for water bottles inside the studios.

-- Healthy snacks are available for purchase at the front desk.
+- Healthy snacks are available for purchase at CCD’s Fueling Station.

 - To create an optimal learning environment, allow your teacher to facilitate an orderly process.
 It’s helpful for dancers to raise their hands to ask questions or make an observation.